Anton1123/16-bit-ALU/README.md

 # 16-bit-ALU
-Simulation of a x-bit ALU and Booth's Multiplication algorithm written in Haskell.
+Simulation of a 16-bit ALU and Booth's Multiplication algorithm written in Haskell.